jalimena/LLPFCCTutorial/README.md

 This step will run over previously created EDM4hep samples and create root files with TTrees of interesting variables (gen and reco) for the long-lived HNL analysis.

 The code for this step is in `FCCAnalyses/examples/FCCee/bsm/LLPs/DisplacedHNL/analysis_stage1.py`.
 Open this file in github or in the terminal with your favorite editor and take a look.
 Compare what you find there with the general description in the readme file (https://github.com/HEP-FCC/FCCAnalyses).
-Notice that lines 1-37 contain configuration parameters that you should consider changing for your situation.
+Notice that lines 1-53 contain configuration parameters that you should consider changing for your situation.

+### Step 1 a:
-**Change the parameters in lines 1-37 of `analysis_stage1.py` such that you run a test job, where you run over a small fraction of the centrally-produced `p8_ee_Zee_ecm91` sample that uses the `spring2021` tag and the `IDEA` detector, and make the output go to a new directory called `output_stage1/`.
+**Change the parameters in lines 1-53 of `analysis_stage1.py` such that you run a test job, where you run over a small fraction of the centrally-produced `p8_ee_Zee_ecm91` sample that uses the `spring2021` tag and the `IDEA` detector, and make the output go to a new local directory called `output_stage1/`.
+Notice which parameters in lines 1-53 need to be uncommented or commented out.
 Run this test locally, i.e. not in batch.**

 Notice that the rest of the `analysis_stage1.py` file computes the variables of interest.
 You can take a look here and see what is going on.